wavesfx/wavesfx/README.md

 ./gradlew jpackage
 ```
 # Bug Reports
-Please use the issue tracker provided by GitHub to send bug reports or feature requests.
+Please use the issue tracker provided by GitHub to send bug reports or feature requests or join WavesFX on [Telegram](https://t.me/wavesfxwallet)